 Rotary Park + Hidden Jem Cafe, Kenthurst

 Firstly, parking is easy here, with spots bordering the park and across the road from the Hidden Jem Cafe.
 We duck there first and order a take away – they serve Toby’s Estate coffee.
 We really like this park.
 There’s some great and slightly different play equipment.
 A couple of the structures are quite high so they’re a little more suited to older kids.
 But there’s certainly lots for small people to play on too, including a sweet little cubby house and multiple sets of swings.

 Adding to the pros of this park are the big grassed area next to it, a basketball hoop in sight if you have an older kids, bbqs, shade, the fact that it’s mostly fenced and a flat track around the grass that’s great for scooters.

 This is a great cafe park combo as it’s only a few metres between the two.
 The park is a good one for little kids and you can throw a picnic blanket down on the grassed area where there are a few trees that cast some shade, although the equipment isn’t shaded.
 You shouldn’t have any trouble finding a park as there are a couple of little parking areas next to the park and the shops.

 Cafe Longshot / Espresso Recipe + Beecroft train park, Beecroft

 6-8 Hannah St

 Beecroft has a lovely village feel to it and there are some great cafes that boast excellent coffee.
-Our favourites to grab a take away from are Longshot Cafe and Espresso Recipe that does great Campos coffee – they’re at opposites ends of the little shopping arcade.
+Our favourites to grab a take away from are Longshot Cafe and Espresso Recipe in the arcade as they serve Campos coffee.

 You can then wander down to the park next to the train station.
-It’s recently had a makeover and has some new equipment and seating.
 See our detailed review here.